 What we don’t: Too snug for comfort seekers; no longer uses hydrophobic down.

 Kelty’s popular Cosmic Down 20 has been a mainstay in their lineup for years and remains a popular choice among campers and backpackers alike.
-For starters, you get a respectable weight of 2 pounds 7 ounces, which is the lightest three-season option on our list (Kelty’s own Galactic 30 below weighs around the same but is far less versatile).
+For starters, you get a respectable weight of 2 pounds 7 ounces, which is the lightest 3-season option on our list (Kelty’s own Galactic 30 below weighs around the same but is far less versatile).
 Along with a healthy dose of 550-fill down, the bag offers cozy warmth and good compressibility.
 And considering the typical price of a down bag, the Cosmic Down's $160 MSRP really stands out.
-The women's-specific version is $30 more at $190, but the extra cash gets you a lot more fill weight: 29.6 ounces compared to the men's 16.4.
+It’s worth noting that the women's-specific version is $30 more at $190, but the extra cash gets you a lot more insulation: 29.6 ounces of down compared to just 16.4 ounces in the men’s version.
 If you run cold, this is a great option for the price, regardless of gender.

-The most current version of the Cosmic Down 20 has some key changes over the previous model, including a recycled shell with a PFAS-free DWR coating and a 6-inch-wider footbox.
-Weight and price came down slightly as well, making this a pretty rocking deal for a down bag.
-Other features include a zippered internal stash pocket for essentials you want to keep nearby and two-way zippers so you can vent if you get overheated.
-The Cosmic collection also includes a synthetic version of the bag that costs less but is heavier and less compressible, along with new Ultra models that swap in more premium 800-fill down to reduce weight and packed size.
+The latest version of the Cosmic Down 20 features some key changes over the previous model, including a recycled shell with a PFAS-free DWR coating and a 6-inch-wider footbox.
+Weight and price came down slightly as well, making the Cosmic a truly stellar deal for a down bag.
+Other features include a zippered internal stash pocket for essentials you want to keep nearby and two-way zippers for easy venting on balmy nights.
+The Cosmic collection also includes synthetic versions of the bag that cost less but are heavier and less compressible, along with newer Ultra models that swap in more premium 800-fill down to reduce weight and packed size.

 See the Men's Kelty Cosmic Down 20 See the Women's Kelty Cosmic Down 20